talk-flow/public-usecase/eng/query-plan.md

-# Query Plan
+# Functional Agent

 ## Introduction
 This example demonstrates how to use the system to complete a DeepResearch-type application, where answers are completely based on real information from all pages actually viewed, with clear citations.
 It also serves as a concrete demonstration of "functions as first-class citizens" by decomposing complex tasks into reusable tool functions.

-## Plan-Act Enhanced Mode
+## Func-Agent Enhanced Mode

 ### Description
-This example uses enhanced plan-act to implement enhanced research search, demonstrating how to complete complex research tasks through function composition
+This example uses enhanced func-agent to implement enhanced research search, demonstrating how to complete complex research tasks through function composition

 ### Specific Steps

 #### Part 1: Publish a function to get detailed information from a single page

-**Step 1** Enter Plan-Act planning mode
+**Step 1** Enter Func-Agent planning mode
-- On the homepage, click the plan-act planning mode button in the bottom right corner of the system
+- On the homepage, click the func-agent planning mode button in the bottom right corner of the system
-- A new box "Plan-act plan template" will appear on the left
+- A new box "Func-agent plan template" will appear on the left

 **Step 2** Create new plan
 - Click "New Plan" button